 Regarding poultry production systems, Figure 1 revealed that, 42.9% of respondents utilized permanent structures, 42.9% used semi-permanent housing, while 14.3% relied on temporary structures.
 Proper housing is essential for the growth and productivity of the birds.
 Poultry farming is not an adventure but an important livelihood activity taken up by farmers to ensure the protein needs of the household and generate income to ameliorate living standards.
 This justifies why a greater proportion of the farmers had permanent structures as fixed assets, to ensure the sustainability of production activities, ensure comfort of the birds and substantiate their engage for greater efficiency.

-Still on production systems, Figure 2 indicates that poultry production is primarily carried out in the intensive system (52%), while semi-intensive system make up 36% and the extensive poultry farming system make up only a small portion of production system (12%).
+Still on production systems, Figure 2 indicates that poultry production is primarily carried out in the intensive system (52%), while semi-intensive system makes up 36% and the extensive poultry farming system make up only a small portion of production system (12%).
 The intensive production system reduces land requirement, enhances pest management and production efficiency.
-These findings are in line with Hofmann et al., (2020) who opined that production systems affect productivity indicators, including growth rate and feed efficiency, while prompting significant issues regarding animal welfare and environmental sustainability.
+These findings are in line with Hofmann et al. (2020), who opined that production systems affect productivity indicators, including growth rate and feed efficiency, while prompting significant issues regarding animal welfare and environmental sustainability.

 Figure1: Type of structure used in production